pavelkomarov/pavelkomarov.github.io/_writing/quotes.md

 "The ships hung in the sky in much the same way that bricks don't."
 --Douglas Adams

-"You talked to it?" exclaimed Ford.
-"What do you mean you talked to it?"
-"Simple.
+"'You talked to it?' exclaimed Ford.
+'What do you mean you talked to it?'
+'Simple.
 I got very bored and depressed, so I went and plugged myself in to its extermal computer feed.
-I talked to the computer at great length and explained my view of the Universe to it," said Marvin.
-"And what happened?" pressed Ford. "it commited suicide," said Marvin, and stalked off back to the Heart of Gold."
+I talked to the computer at great length and explained my view of the Universe to it,' said Marvin.
+'And what happened?' pressed Ford. 'it commited suicide,' said Marvin, and stalked off back to the Heart of Gold."
 --Douglas Adams

-"Yes I passed on your message to Mr. Zarniwoop, but I'm afraid he's too cool to see you right now."
-"Look," said Zaphod, "I'm up to here with cool, okay?
+"'Yes I passed on your message to Mr. Zarniwoop, but I'm afraid he's too cool to see you right now.'
+'Look,' said Zaphod, 'I'm up to here with cool, okay?
 I am so amazingly cool you could keep a side of meat in me for a month.
-I am so hip I have difficulty seeing over my pelvis."
+I am so hip I have difficulty seeing over my pelvis.'"
 --Douglas Adams

-"Listen, three eyes," he said, "don't you try to outweird me, I get stranger things than you free with my breakfast cereal."
+"'Listen, three eyes,' he said, 'don't you try to outweird me, I get stranger things than you free with my breakfast cereal.'"
 --Douglas Adams

-"Mr. Beeblebrox, sir," said the insect in awed wonder, "you're so weird you should be in movies."
-"Yeah," said Zaphod patting the thing on a glittering pink wing, "and you, baby, should be in real life."
+"'Mr. Beeblebrox, sir,' said the insect in awed wonder, 'you're so weird you should be in movies.'
+'Yeah,' said Zaphod patting the thing on a glittering pink wing, 'and you, baby, should be in real life.'"
 --Douglas Adams

-"So, how are you?" he said aloud.
-"Oh, fine," said Marvin, "if you happend to like being me, which personally I don't."
+"'So, how are you?' he said aloud.
+'Oh, fine,' said Marvin, 'if you happend to like being me, which personally I don't.'"
 --Douglas Adams

-"Hello," said the elevator sweetly, "I am to be your elevator for this trip to the floor of your choice. ..."
-"Yeah," said Zaphod, stepping into it, "what else do you do besides talk?"
-"I go up," said the elevator, "or down."
-"Good," said Zaphod, "we're going up."
-"Or down," the elevator reminded him.
-"Yeah, okay, up please."
+"'Hello,' said the elevator sweetly, 'I am to be your elevator for this trip to the floor of your choice. ...'
+'Yeah,' said Zaphod, stepping into it, 'what else do you do besides talk?'
+'I go up,' said the elevator, 'or down.'
+'Good,' said Zaphod, 'we're going up.'
+'Or down,' the elevator reminded him.
+'Yeah, okay, up please.'
 There was a moment of silence.
-"Down's very nice," suggested the elevator hopefully.
-"Oh yeah?"
-"Super."
-"Good," said Zaphod, "now will you take us up?"
-"May I ask you," inquired the elevator in its sweetest, most reasonable voice, "if you've considered all the possibilities that down might offer you?"
+'Down's very nice,' suggested the elevator hopefully.
+'Oh yeah?'
+'Super.'
+'Good,' said Zaphod, 'now will you take us up?'
+'May I ask you,' inquired the elevator in its sweetest, most reasonable voice, 'if you've considered all the possibilities that down might offer you?'
 Zaphod knocked one of his heads against the inside wall."
 --Douglas Adams

 "Modern elevators are strange and complex entities.
 The ancient electric winch and "maximum-capacity-eight-persons" jobs bear as much relation to a Sirius Cybernetics Corporation Happy Vertical People Transporter as a packet of mixed nuts does to the entire west wing of the Sirian State Mental Hospital."